-4 min read
+3 min read

-What is student accommodation really like? | A Guide for Parents
+What is student accommodation really like? | A guide for parents

-What is student accommodation really like? | A Guide for Parents
+What is student accommodation really like? | A guide for parents

 by Judith Charlton

-Student accommodation will be your child's home away from home; a place where they meet their first university friends, learn to do their own laundry, and experiment with cooking some of their own 'signature' dishes'.
-University accommodation and halls should be a safe, welcoming community where students can grow and transition into adult life.
+Student accommodation will be your child's home away from home; a place where they meet their first university friends, learn to do their own laundry, and experiment with cooking some of their own 'signature' dishes.

-But we know that moving away from home for the first time can be a scary experience (for both you and your child), and you might not know what to expect.
+We know that moving away from home for the first time can be a scary experience (for both you and your child), and you might not know what to expect.
 Read on to find out what the student accommodation experience is really like and discover some top tips for finding the perfect residence.

 Your child’s first friends